hakanayaz/PIRQ_Draft/Module 2/1_Intro_Quantum_Parsers_and_ASTs/OpenQASM/README.md

 # Quantum Lexical Analysis and Parse Trees: OpenQASM

-(Jupyter Notebook WIP)

-This section explains [how OpenQASM uses the ANTLR4 tool](https://github.com/openqasm/openqasm/tree/main/source/grammar) to generate a lexer and parser for their high-level imperative programming language.
+This section explains [how OpenQASM uses the ANTLR4 tool](https://github.com/openqasm/openqasm/tree/main/source/grammar) to generate a lexer and parser.
 We use this as an example for how quantum concepts and constructs can be supported through the compilation process, starting from the most foundational step: tokens and grammars.

 ## Sample OpenQASM Code